moudy/jquery.flash-class/README.md

 # jQuery.flashClass

-Some syntatic sugar for adding and removing a class within a set amount of time.
+Some syntactic sugar for adding and removing a class within a set amount of time.

 ``` javascript
 $('p').flashClass();